 Claudia Hernandez is our sole student from SSU and recently completed her two academic years in May, and in the fall of 2020, she will start her traineeship with SOS and placed in Windsor High School.
 Claudia has a background in social services and has spent a lot of time working with the homeless population.
 Claudia is passionate about reducing the stigma around mental health care.

 Cesia Jovel is starting her second year at USF in Fall of 2020.
 Cesia feels that it is our moral responsibility to provide access to bilingual counselors and reduce the stigma of mental health issues, and wants to be an agent of change within the Latinx community.

 Eloisa Ruano Gonzalez is starting her second year at USF in Fall of 2020.
 Eloisa is a former journalist who spent a decade covering social injustices and worked tirelessly to give those on the margins of society a voice.
 Eloisa is grateful for the opportunity to soon be able to provide counseling to the affected by poverty, trauma or other issues where mental health services can make a big difference.

-Luigi Valencia has been working through SOS in the Cloverdale School District for two years, specializing in at-risk youth and working closely with the local law enforcement in their youth diversion program.
+Luigi Valencia has been working through SOS in the Windsor and Healdsburg School Districts for two years, and will soon be working with the Cloverdale School District as well.
+He specializes in at-risk youth, and works closely with the local law enforcement in their youth diversion program.
 In addition to working full time, Luigi is also training to become a police officer and will finish the Police Academy early this summer.
-The intention is to continue working with SOS and the local law enforcement to support at-risk youth.
+His intention is to continue working with SOS and the local law enforcement to support at-risk youth.
 Since Shelter in Place, Luigi is seeing all his patients from age 8 to 74 via Zoom.
-Luigi also just had a baby!